 Let me list some of the facts about Love.
 It is in 3D.
 It contains many lengthy and explicit sex scenes.
 It is quietly depressing.
+Don’t get me wrong, I love sex but I would rather watch it on sites like watchmygf.name on my own terms, not endure it in a movie theatre filled with people.
 Perhaps you read this list and think that anyone with common sense would avoid watching a sad 3D porno.
 But I have watched and adored movies that not only share these qualities but rely on them.
 The newest Mad Max uses 3D in beautiful, sweeping shots of the desert.
 Blue is the Warmest Color includes about twenty minutes of narratively relevant and aesthetically fascinating porn.
 The Graduate uses quiet depression as the basis for its entire plot.
-I do not hate any of these movies — in fact, I like them all quite a lot.
+I do not hate any of these movies – in fact, I like them all quite a lot.
+I am by no means a prude, and the kind of material you can find on websites such as porn7.xxx certainly does not offend me.
 So what did Love do so wrong?

 I’ve often found that so-called art films contain just as much shit – by this I mean clichés and tropes and other similarly inelegant but effective tools – as the average commercialized rom-com.
 Earlier this year, I saw L’ombre des femmes, Philippe Garrel’s romantic, melancholy film about the disintegration of a marriage.
 Despite the movie’s dark veneer, I found myself laughing at some of its most emotional scenes.
 The film used crappy romantic tropes – a longing gaze; a man lying alone in his bedroom; a woman crying, “Embrace me!” – with a particularly effective brand of self-conscious sincerity to evoke simultaneous profundity and humor.
 And it’s allowed this kind of self-mocking because it’s also a good movie in many other ways – its writing is clever, acting stellar, plot at once familiar and unexpected.